lsst-dm/dmtn-094/index.rst

 use of a token, about the user from an identity provider.
 An identity provider may be Google, Github or an institution.
 Typically, institutions themselves do not implement OAuth2 interfaces, but do implement interfaces with SAML or Shibboleth.
-T

 OAuth2 specifies how you may ask for information about a user.
-It also specificies a method, through tokens, which a service may use to request and validate information about the user.
+It also specifies a method, through tokens, which a service may use to request and validate information about the user.

 With OAuth2, all tokens are transferred via the Authorization Header.